davidjbradshaw/iframe-resizer/docs/upgrade.md

 The detection of changes to these values has also been improved.

-### `onInit()` renamed to `onReady()`
+### The `onInit()` method has been renamed to `onReady()`

 The `onInit()` method has been deprecated in favour of `onReady()`.
-This brings the parent page and iframe names for this event inline with each other and modern conventions.
+This brings the parent page and iframe names for this event inline with each other.

 ### Min/Max size values now taken from iframe computed CSS values

 ### New `offsetHeight` and `offsetWidth` options

-These new options allow you to adjust the value return from the iframe, they can have a positive or negative value.
+These new options allow you to adjust the value returned by the iframe, they can have either a positive or negative value.